Dreams of the mask: the face you put on yourself and can no longer always take off

 Astrological note: The dream of a conscious mask often arrives during harmonious transits of Saturn through your 10th or 7th house, during its aspects to Venus, and during periods of Jupiter in Capricorn or Libra.
 Capricorns, Libras, and Tauruses recognize this dream especially precisely.
 If Saturn is now touching your Venus — the Guardian chooses a working form, and the dream conveys this through a mask you put on calmly and choose suitably.

 You dream that the mask will not come off.
 You pull it by the edges — it does not yield.
 It has stuck on, become part of the skin, or you simply do not remember whether it was on you to begin with or this is already your real face.
-In the body — a dull pressure: I have long worn this form, and now in panic: who am I without it?
+A dull pressure lives in the body: I have long worn this form, and now in panic — who am I without it?

-Your Shadow speaks here — the part that carries the terror “without this mask I will not be loved, or there is no longer anyone under it.”
+Under this fused mask your Shadow is hiding — the part that carries the terror that “without this mask I will not be loved, or there is no longer anyone under it.”
 It comes when you have lived too long in a role, and the role has merged with your sense of self: “successful,” “convenient,” “kind,” “strong,” “always in form.”
-The Shadow shows: this mask has become automatic; without it you fear vanishing; and yet it is not you.
+The Shadow shows you that this mask has become automatic; without it you fear vanishing — and yet it is not you.

-If the mask is almost indistinguishable from the skin — the role really has grown into you, and it is worth gradually learning to tell it from yourself, without taking it all off at once.
-If you pull strongly and painfully — violence to yourself of “becoming yourself immediately” does not work; carefulness is needed.
-If you suddenly find another, living face under the mask — a real someone has been preserved beneath the role, and it is worth trusting this.
+If the mask is almost indistinguishable from the skin, the role really has grown into you, and it is worth gradually learning to tell it apart from yourself, without taking it all off at once.
+If you pull hard and painfully, forcing yourself to “become yourself immediately” does not work; gentleness is needed.
+If you suddenly find another, living face under the mask, a real someone has been preserved beneath the role, and it is worth trusting this.
 The same fused boundary, painted from inside the dream image itself, returns when the mask grows onto the face and won’t come off, and the fingers can no longer find its edge.

 Ask yourself: “Which role is now sitting on me so tightly that I have begun to confuse it with myself — and where could I safely be without it, even for an hour a day?”